mabatko/Gaming-in-AWS/README.md

 - over SSH with user ubuntu
 - over SSH with user which was defined in variable MYUSER of *user data* script (unless MYUSER=ubuntu)
 - using NICE DCV client
-  - clients for Windows, Linux and MacOS can be downloaded from here: https://download.nice-dcv.com/
+  - clients for Windows, Linux and MacOS can be downloaded from [here](https://download.nice-dcv.com/)
   - log in to the instance with username/password from the *user data* script

 ### Steam